-How Big Companies Use “Plain English” to Rob You Blind.
+How Big Companies Use “Plain English” and Other Tricks to Rob You Blind.

 By David Cay Johnston.
 Portfolio/Penguin, 2012.

-This article is from the May/June 2013 issue of Dollars & Sense magazine.
+This article is from the November/December 2012 issue of Dollars & Sense magazine.

 at a 30% discount.

 The new economic reality is that large companies systematically steal from average Americans.
 Aiding and abetting them are politicians who the companies reward with substantial campaign money and cushy jobs when they retire from politics.
 These conclusions come from a disturbing and eye-opening new book by David Cay Johnston.
 The Fine Print possesses the same passion for underdogs and fluid writing style as Johnston's earlier books, Perfectly Legal (2003) and Free Lunch (2007).
 Its structure is also similar—a set of vignettes or short stories rather than a novel with a main character.

 Like all good story collections, a single theme prevails.
 The preface captures it well.
 Johnston's mother took him to a baseball game in the 1950s.
 Imagine, she said, if everyone in the stadium gave you a nickel.
 Johnston calculated he would have reaped over 1,000 dollars (8,800 in today's dollars).
 His mother next tried to get Johnston to figure out how to get that nickel.